php-enqueue/enqueue-dev/docs/bundle/async_events.md

 ## Usage

-To make your listener async you have add `async: true` (every version) and `dispatcher: 'enqueue.events.event_dispatcher'` (since Symfony 5.3) attributes to the tag `kernel.event_listener`, like this:
+To make your listener async you have add `async: true` and `dispatcher: 'enqueue.events.event_dispatcher'` attributes to the tag `kernel.event_listener`, like this:

 ```yaml
 # app/config/config.yml